-Star ID - A username with the goal of replacing many login IDs with one ID, one password, everywhere.
-Once activated, the StarID and password can be used anywhere that accepts StarID.
-It is unique across the Minnesota State Colleges and Universities system and so can be used at more than one school.
+StarID - A unique username and password identifier than can be used across the Minnesota State Colleges and Universities system and so can be used at more than one school.
 A StarID is comprised of 2 letters, 4 numbers, and 2 letters.
+StarID is the consolidated single sign on for eServices, Northstar, and D2L.